Phosphoryl chloride: Preparation

 Phosphoryl chloride can be prepared by many methods.
 Phosphoryl chloride was first reported in 1847 by the French chemist Adolphe Wurtz by reacting phosphorus pentachloride with water.

 By oxidation

 The commercial method involves oxidation of phosphorus trichloride with oxygen:

 An alternative method involves the oxidation of phosphorus trichloride with potassium chlorate:

 Oxygenations

 The reaction of phosphorus pentachloride (PCl5) with phosphorus pentoxide (P4O10).

 The reaction can be simplified by chlorinating a mixture of PCl3 and P4O10, generating the PCl5 in situ.

 The reaction of phosphorus pentachloride with boric acid or oxalic acid:

 Other methods

 Reduction of tricalcium phosphate with carbon in the presence of chlorine gas:

 The reaction of phosphorus pentoxide with sodium chloride is also reported:

 Uses

-In one commercial application, phosphoryl chloride is used in the manufacture of phosphate esters.
-Triarylphosphates such as triphenyl phosphate and tricresyl phosphate are used as flame retardants and plasticisers for PVC.
-Trialkylphosphates such as tributyl phosphate are used as liquid–liquid extraction solvents in nuclear reprocessing and elsewhere.